-by CRAG Law Center | Aug 15, 2014 | Features, Fighting Fossil Fuels News, News
+by Crag Law Center | Aug 15, 2014 | Features, Fighting Fossil Fuels News, News

 Today, a federal judge in Portland, Oregon sharply rebuked the Army Corps of Engineers for its secrecy over a coal export proposal at the Port of Morrow on the Columbia River.
 Despite overwhelming public concern about the impacts of the project on the Columbia River...